Home Blood Pressure Monitoring

 Write down your measurements so you can track patterns and catch problems early.
 Since you can’t feel blood pressure changes, tracking is the only way to know how you’re doing.

-How Do I Know if I'm Doing It Right?
+How Do I Know My Readings Are Right?

 • Bring your monitor to your doctor’s office – Ask them to check if it’s working well